Bimaristan: Al-Fustat Hospital

 One of the first Egyptian hospitals was the Al-Fustat Hospital, which was founded in 872 CE.
-It was founded by Ahmed ibn Tulun and was located in Fustat, located in what is now modern Cairo.
+It was founded by Ahmed ibn Tulun and located in Fustat, in what is now modern Cairo.
 The Al-Fustat Hospital shared many common features with modern hospitals.
-Among these were bath houses separated by gender, separate wards and the safekeeping of personal items during a patient's convalescence.
+Among these were bath houses separated by gender, separate wards, and the safekeeping of personal items during a patient's convalescence.
 In addition to these practices, the Al-Fustat Hospital is the first to have offered treatment for mental disorders.
 Beyond the practice of medicine, the Al-Fustat Hospital was also a teaching hospital and housed approximately 100,000 books.
 Another key feature of the Al-Fustat Hospital was that it offered all treatment for free.
 This was made possible by waqf revenue, and the Al-Fustat Hospital was likely the first hospital endowed in this way.
 Near the Al-Fustat Hospital, Ibn-Tulum also established a pharmacy to provide medical care in emergencies.
 The Al-Fustat Hospital remained in operation for approximately 600 years.